-The actuarial assumptions used in the June 30, 2018 and 2017 valuations were based on the results of an actuarial experience study for the period of July 1, 2007 to June 30, 2017.
+The actuarial assumptions used in the June 30, 2019, and 2018 valuations were based on the results of an actuarial experience study for the period of July 1, 2007, to June 30, 2017.

-The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense, and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighing the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2016 (see the discussion of the pension plan's investment policy) are summarized in the following table:
+Best estimates of geometric real rates of return for each major asset class included in the pension plan's target asset allocation as of September 30, 2016, (see the discussion of the pension plan's investment policy) are summarized in the following table:

 Asset Class Long-Term Expected Real Rate of Return

 Large Cap 5.5%

 Small Cap 5.8%

 International Large Cap 7.3%

 Emerging Markets 9.0%

 Emerging Market Debt 6.3%

 Private Non-Core Real Estate 8.0%

 Master Limited Partnerships 9.0%

 Private Equity 9.0%

 Core Plus Fixed Income 3.3%

 Private Core Real Estate 6.0%

 Tactical Asset Allocation 6.4%

 Discount rate - The discount rate used to measure the total pension liability was 7.50 percent.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that System contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that city employer contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+Based on those assumptions the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents the net pension liability of the System, calculated using the discount rate of 7.5 percent, as well as what the System's net pension liability would be if it were calculated using a discount rate that is 1 percentage point lower (6.5%) or 1 percentage point higher (8.5%) than the current rate:
+Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents MFPRSI's net pension liability calculated using the discount rate of 7.5 percent, as well as what the retirement system's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.5%) or one percentage point higher (8.5%) than the current rate:

-1% D ecrease (6.5%) Current Discount Rate (7.5%) 1% Increase (8.5%) System's Net Pension Liability \$993,410,396 \$595,403,487 \$265,867,144
+1% Decrease (6.5%) Current Discount Rate (7.5%) 1% Increase (8.5%) MFPRSI's Net Pension Liability \$1,067,963,461 \$655,926,569 \$314,679,674